-In 2012, You told us what you wanted and did not want through our Local Values & Opinions Survey.
+In 2012/13, You told us 'what you want and did not want' through our Local Values & Opinions Survey.
 Your input became the building blocks of our business model.
 In 2014, we launched the Preliminary Proposal and sought your feedback again, which we crafted our design brief on.

 WHAT OTHERS ARE SAYING:

 "Congratulations.
 Enjoyed the launch.
 Very good to see a proposal that has been thought right through, rather than the half-baked propositions of the past.
 Please remember that a lot of Tasmanian 'small investors' would be interested in having a stake!"